John LaFarge Jr.: Writings on racism and anti-Semitism

 In 1937, LaFarge published what would become his most important book on racism, Interracial Justice: A Study of the Catholic Doctrine of Race Relations.
-In it, he argued against then-prevalent ideas about the innate inferiority of African-Americans and for the position that social disparities stemmed from the longstanding economic and cultural mistreatment of African-Americans at the hands of America's ruling classes.
+In it, he argued against then-prevalent ideas about the innate inferiority of African Americans and for the position that social disparities stemmed from the longstanding economic and cultural mistreatment of African Americans at the hands of America's ruling classes.
 He also argued vigorously against segregation and the 'separate but equal' doctrine.
 A revised and expanded edition was published in 1943 under the title The Race Question and the Negro.

-One of the people impressed by LaFarge's arguments was Pope Pius XI, who invited him to secretly prepare an encyclical on "racialism," the topic he considered to be the "most burning" one of the time.
-The superior general of the Jesuits subsequently assigned two other priests, Fathers Gustav Gundlach and Gustave Desbuquois, to join LaFarge in this task.
-Entitled Humani generis unitas ('On The Unity of the Human Race') from its first three words, it was drafted during the summer of 1938 and given to Pius XI near the end of the year.
+One of the people impressed by LaFarge's arguments was Pope Pius XI, who invited him to secretly prepare an encyclical on "racialism", the topic he considered to be the "most burning".
+The superior general of the Jesuits subsequently assigned two other priests – Fathers Gustav Gundlach and Gustave Desbuquois – to join LaFarge.
+Entitled Humani generis unitas ("On The Unity of the Human Race") from its first three words, it was drafted during the summer of 1938 and given to Pius XI near the end of the year.
 It encompassed a general critique of modern ideas such as the state and race that have diminished human dignity and argued against the moral evils of racism and anti-semitism.
-It was not promulgated, however, because Pius XI died in early 1939, and his successor, Pope Pius XII, held it back, only taking a few extracts for use in some later encyclicals.
-For several decades it lingered in the obscurity of the Vatican Archives until the researches of Georges Passelecq and Bernard Suchecky brought the story to light in the 1990s.
+It was not promulgated, however, because Pius XI died in early 1939 and his successor, Pope Pius XII, held it back, only taking a few extracts for use in some later encyclicals.
+For several decades, it remained in obscurity in the Vatican Archives until researchers Georges Passelecq and Bernard Suchecky brought the it to light in the 1990s.